GT2Vec: Large Language Models as Multi-Modal Encoders for Text and Graph-Structured Data: Experiments

 \subsection{Graph-Text Pair Classification Performance}

 Building upon the strong results achieved in the KG-contextualized QA tasks, we further evaluate \ourmethod in a different task: graph-text pair classification.
-This task requires the model to determine whether a given text accurately corresponds to graph-structured data.
 Our objective in evaluating this task is to assess \ourmethod's ability to generalize beyond QA scenarios, demonstrating its versatility in handling a broader range of graph-text embedding tasks.
+We evaluate models on the WebNLG \cite{web_nlg} dataset and use accuracy as the evaluation metric, measuring the proportion of correctly classified graph-text pairs.